TehBrian/NoBedExplosions/README.md

 # NoBedExplosions
-Fully control bed and respawn anchor functionality across all of your worlds, including allowing sleep in the nether or end!
+Control bed and respawn anchor functionality across all of your worlds, such as allowing sleep in the nether or the end!

 # Links
 [Spigot Resources](https://www.spigotmc.org/resources/65808/)